Ricozl/travelPlanner/README.md

 ***
 My final project is a travel website about Rome, Italy called **ROME TRAVEL**.
 The website presents images and information about activities to enjoy in Rome, organized in nine categories: Attractions, Gelaterie, Museums, Food & Caffes, Markets, Parks, Churches, Ancient Rome, and Shopping.

 When a category is clicked on, all of the options (images and text) in that category are displayed.
-If the user is signed-in, there are links for "Add to Favorites" and "Remove from Favorites" at the bottom of each site.
+If the user is signed-in, there are links for "Add to Favorites" at the bottom of each site.
 If the user clicks "Add to Favorites", there will be a message that the site is in Favorites.
-If the user clicks "Remove from Favorites", there will be a message that the site is not in Favorites.
+If the User clicks on Favorites in the menu bar, the Favorites page is reloaded showing the additional site.

 ### Favorites Page ###
 The User can choose **Favorites** from the navigation bar to see all the sites in their favorites list.
 There is a "Remove from Favorites" icon at the bottom of each site.
 This page is only available to signed-in Users.